Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Paper Synopsis: How can Transformers Perform Complex Symbol Processing?

 An outline of the paper is given in (\ref{ex:outline}); the core consists of the 3-level presentation of TPF in (\ref{ex:outfn}) -- (\ref{ex:outimpl}) [Secs.~\ref{sec:fun} -- \ref{sec:impl}].

-\begin{exe} \ex Paper outline \begin{xlist} \ex We first discuss related research in which this work is situated [Sec.~\ref{sec:rel}]. \ex We next motivate the case study forming the core of the paper [Sec.~\ref{sec:motiv}]. \ex Adopting a functional level of description, we present a class of symbolic template-filling functions which we seek to compute, motivated by the discussion (\ref{ex:outmotiv}); we also show that these functions can be computed, with varying success, by pre-trained LMs and by transformers trained from scratch on the task [Sec.~\ref{sec:fun}]. \ex Moving to the algorithmic level, we present algorithms for computing such functions using two abstract symbolic machines: \begin{xlist} \ex first, the algorithm is stated in a Production System Language (PSL) for a Production System Machine (PSM) [Sec.~\ref{sec:algI}]; \ex then the algorithm is compiled into a program for the QKV Machine, a type of symbolic transformer architecture [Sec.~\ref{sec:algII}]. \end{xlist} \ex An implementation-level description is produced by a compiler for exactly implementing QKV programs in a version of the transformer neural network architecture that uses a type of discrete attention.
-Experiments are reported that verify the correctness of the algorithms and their implementation.
-[Sec.~\ref{sec:impl}]. \ex The generality of the framework is established by theorems asserting the Turing-Universality of the language PSL [Sec.~\ref{sec:Turing}] (see Sec.~\ref{sec:univ} below). \ex A general discussion of the work is offered, including how it can help address questions (\ref{ex:potQs}).
-Future work is suggested, including a discussion of extending compositionality further [Sec.~\ref{sec:fut}]. \ex Appendices provide \begin{enumerate}[label=\Alph*.] \item details of our ICL algorithm
+\begin{exe} \ex Paper outline \begin{xlist} \ex We first discuss related research in which this work is situated [Sec.~\ref{sec:rel}]. \ex We next motivate the case study forming the core of the paper: \swap\ [Sec.~\ref{sec:motiv}]. \ex Adopting a functional level of description, we present a class of symbolic template-filling functions which we seek to compute, motivated by the discussion (\ref{ex:outmotiv}); we also show that these functions can be computed, with varying success, by pre-trained LMs and by transformers trained from scratch on the task [Sec.~\ref{sec:fun}]. \ex Moving to the algorithmic level, we present an algorithm, \PG, for computing such functions using two abstract symbolic machines that we design: \begin{xlist} \ex first, the algorithm is stated in a Production System Language (PSL) for a Production System Machine (PSM) [Sec.~\ref{sec:algI}]; \ex then the algorithm is compiled into a program for the QKV Machine, a type of symbolic transformer architecture [Sec.~\ref{sec:algII}]. \end{xlist} \ex An implementation-level description is produced by a compiler for exactly implementing QKV programs in a version of the transformer neural network architecture that deploys the residual stream/hidden state discretely, and uses a type of discrete attention: DAT, a Discrete-Attention-only Transformer.
+Experiments verify the correctness of the algorithms and their implementation.
+[Sec.~\ref{sec:impl}]. \ex The generality of the framework is established by theorems asserting the Turing-Universality of the language PSL [Sec.~\ref{sec:Turing}] (see Sec.~\ref{sec:univ} below). \ex A general discussion of the work is offered, including how it can promote mechanical interpretability of LMs and trained transformers.
+Future work is suggested, including a discussion of extending compositionality further [Sec.~\ref{sec:fut}]. \ex Appendices within the article provide \begin{enumerate}[label=\Alph*.] \item a walk-through of the symbolic computation implicit in the Swap task

-\item a detailed discussion of Weiss et al.'s \citeyear{weiss2021rasp} RASP language for programming transformers, and relations between RASP and our TPF